matamalaortiz/understanding_networks_2017/traceroute/README.md

 # Traceroute video music

-A Nodejs tool to traceroute a website that returns the most popular videos from the city were the connection hop.
+A Nodejs tool to traceroute a website that returns the most popular video song from the location were the connection hop.

 ![](./demo.gif)